jeremletrol81/HA_Custom_Netatmo/README.md

 2. Launch Studio Code Server and create a folder "custom_components" in the folder "homeassistant"
 3. Download this custom integration for your release : [HA_Custom_Netatmo](https://github.com/yannc74/HA_Custom_Netatmo/releases)
 4. Unzip and upload the folder netatmo in the "custom_components" folder.
-5. Delete your previous netamo integration
+5. Remove your previous netamo integration
 6. Reboot HA
 7. Install the Netatmo integration